-Plastic plays such an intimate role in our daily lives, from the contact lenses we wear, to the containers we consume our food in.
+Plastic plays such an intimate role in our daily lives, from the contact lenses we wear to the containers we consume our food in.
 While its creation may have paved the way to a more convenient and innovative society, the question is, at what cost?

 Single-use plastic is the main culprit that has permeated our daily lives and is now polluting our beautiful lands and oceans.
-A report by Dalberg discovered that over the last decade alone, the world has produced as much plastic as it has over the preceding years combined, with 75% of that being waste product.
+A report by Dalberg discovered that over the last decade alone, the world has produced as much plastic as it has over the preceding years combined, with 75% of that being waste products.

 Seal pups caught in plastic fishing nets

-Latest research by Messika Revel, Amélie Châtel and Catherine Mouneyrac found how these particles can threaten human health by entering our body via inhalation, the natural food chain or tap water.
+The latest research by Messika Revel, Amélie Châtel and Catherine Mouneyrac found how these particles can threaten human health by entering our body via inhalation, the natural food chain or tap water.